pirzmak/SimpleForum/readMe.md

 ## Getting Started

-To build and start application you can use script file start.sh
+To build and start application you can use script file start.sh.
+To start application with initial values use argument -init.
+To initialize example values you need delete old DB tables with names TOPICS and POSTS.

 ```
 ./start.sh
+./start_init.sh
 ```
 or use sbt command run
 ```
 sbt "run"
+sbt "run -init"
 ```

 ### Prerequisites